Rocky road is one of those treats that feels like pure nostalgia in every bite.

 Top with the second cake, top-side up.
 Sprinkle over with caster sugar or icing sugar.

 When someone tells me they can't bake I want to hug them and tell them they really can if they want to.
 If you can read and own scales then you can bake.
-I would say, however, that you should start simple and work your way your way up to something more tricky.
-But fear not, simple does not mean boring.
-Take this lemon drizzle cake, it looks good enough for a National Trust tea room, tastes amazing and takes very little time.

 Ingredients